chadn/custom-jira-php/README.md

   -o out  output format, specify one of: txt, json, html.
 Optional, default is txt.
   -k key  jira issue key, will add comment containing worklog summary.
 Optional.
   -c fn   config file, where you store apiCredentials.
+Optional, default is ./jira-config.php -j jql  encoded jql to further limit results (beyond dates and users).
+Should not have "Order by".
-Optional, default is ./jira-config.php -v      verbose output, including basic timing info with API.
+  -v      verbose output, including basic timing info with API.
   -d      debug output - warning - this contains a ton of information.
   -h      show this help and exit.